Reducing a Felony Charge to a Misdemeanor Charge Under California Penal Code 17b

 A felony conviction can only be reduced to a misdemeanor in California if:

 Many crimes in California are called “wobblers” because they can be prosecuted as either misdemeanors or felonies.
-Some examples, discussed in other sections of our website, are Burglary and Criminal Threats (and there are many more in the Penal Code, as well).
+Some examples, discussed in other sections of our website, are Burglary (Cal.
+Pen.
+C. 459) and Criminal Threats (Cal.
+Pen.
+C. 422) (and there are many more in the Penal Code, as well).
 When a defendant is charged with committing a “wobbler” type of crime, they might not know whether it will officially count as a felony or a misdemeanor until the proceedings are completed.
 This can cause the defendant a lot of anxiety, not just because criminal proceedings are stressful enough on their own but also because of all of the particularly negative impacts of a felony conviction as opposed to a conviction for a misdemeanor or infraction.

-Under PC 17b, however, if you are convicted of a “wobbler” felony offense-one that could have been charged as a misdemeanor-and you are sentenced to probation instead of jail time, then you can petition the court to have your charge reduced to a misdemeanor.
+Under PC 17b, however, if you are convicted of a “wobbler” felony offense-one that could have been charged as a misdemeanor-and you are sentenced to probation instead of state prison time, then you can petition the court to have your charge reduced to a misdemeanor.

 Felonies that do not “wobble” cannot be reduced to misdemeanors under PC 17b-these are the types of crimes considered so serious that they can only count as felonies under California law.
 An example of this, also discussed in our website, is Robbery.

-First, you must ask yourself if your felony conviction is eligible for reduction under PC 17b-as mentioned above, you have to have received probation as a sentence.
-If you got any jail time for your felony conviction, then you cannot get the conviction reduced to a misdemeanor.
+First, you must ask yourself if your felony conviction is eligible for reduction under PC 17b-as mentioned above and you were sentenced to probation.
+If you got any state prison time for your felony conviction, then you cannot get the conviction reduced to a misdemeanor.
 Also, the felony must be a “wobbler.”
 If it is not, then you cannot get a reduction in that case, either.

 Otherwise, you can petition the court for reduction of your felony conviction.
-When you petition the court, the court will consider the items below.
+When you petition the court, the court will consider:

 People who did well on probation have shown the court that they have “learned their lesson” and that their conduct in the case, though criminal, may not truly represent who they are.